DiPierro/federal-judicial-center/scripts/README.md

 To make a custom dashboard, start by editing `dashboard.yaml`.

 When you run `make`, changes in `dashboard.yaml` will trigger changes to the parameters used in `dashboard.R`.
 The script `cb_county_population_2000_2018.R` will also run as triggered by `make`, but its parameters remain the same regardless of the input to dashboard.yaml.

-The other scripts in this folder were created during the process of EDA, and should be ignored for the purpose of building a custom dashboard.